-3.05 All equipment frames are 7 feet high and are floor supported.
+3.05 All equipment frames are 7 feet high and are supported by the floor or supportwork.
 They may be connected at the top to adjacent frames, but cross-aisle support at the top or connection to the ceiling is not required unless specified for earthquake bracing.
-Refer to Section 760-200-041, "Equipment Supports," and Section 800-610-155, "Earthquake and Disaster Bracing for Central Office Equipment."
+See Section 760-200-041 for equipment support standards.

-3.06 The overhead interframe cable and associated cable racks, which together are called Cable Distribution Systems (CDSs), are divided into two main categories: system CDSs and via CDSs.
+3.06 The overhead interframe cable and associated cable racks, which together are called cable distribution systems (CDSs), are divided into two main categories: system CDSs and via CDSs.